-If you are a shareholder of record (i.e., you directly hold your shares through an account with our transfer agent, Computershare), you can vote in person following the instructions in this Proxy Statement using one of the three methods described below.
-If you are a beneficial owner (i.e., you indirectly hold your shares through a nominee such as a bank or broker), you can vote in person following the instructions in this Proxy Statement using the methods provided by your nominee.
+If you are a shareholder of record (i.e., you directly hold your shares through an account with our transfer agent, Computershare), you can vote your shares following the instructions in this Proxy Statement using one of the three methods described previously.
+If you are a beneficial owner (i.e., you indirectly hold your shares through a nominee such as a bank or broker), you can vote your shares following the instructions in this Proxy Statement using the methods provided by your nominee.